IgniteUI/app-builder-docfx/en/using-data-in-your-app/grid-remote-paging.md

    - **PageChange** will have Source (value) set to the Page index (current page) coming from the Event context provided by the igx-paginator.  **Target** variable will be the **Page Index**.

 **Behaviour:**
 On Preview, initial load will perform only one request.
-Upon page change or per page change, a new request will be made to fetch the data based on the new Page and Size values.
+Upon page change or per page value change, a new request will be made to fetch the data based on the new Page and Size values.

 ### Two different endpoints